 The programme is delivered by the Science, Technology and Innovation Studies (STIS) subject group within the University of Edinburgh's School of Social and Political Science, allowing students to take full advantage of the vibrant community at one of Europe's leading centres for social science research.

 On behalf of the MSc BIG programme team, we look forward to hearing from you.

 (Programme Director, email: Farah.email@example.com)

 Innogen Scholarships are open to all applicants to MSc BIG.
-We will be offering one Full Scholarship (at the Home/EU fee rate) and four Partial Scholarships (each valued at £5000), which will be used to pay a portion of the successful applicants' tuition fees.
+There are three Partial Scholarships available (each valued at £4,000), which are awarded as a fee waiver against successful applicants' tuition fees.
 Recipients will be selected primarily on academic merit, although financial need may also be taken into account.
-To apply for this scholarship, applicants must already have an offer of a place MSc BIG.
-The deadline for applications is 30th June 2017.
+To apply for this scholarship, applicants must already have an offer of a place on MSc BIG.
+Completed scholarship forms should be emailed to Dr Farah Huzair.
+The deadline for applications is 30th June 2018.
 Download the application form.
-The form should be submitted by email to Dr James Mittra - James.Mittra@ed.ac.uk before the deadline

 - Full fees information, including part time fees, is available here.

 - Information on how to pay is available here.

 - Further Information on funding and scholarships is here